 Hydration begins the day before exercise.
 If your dog isn't much of a drinker, try flavoring the water or floating treats in it.
 Soak the dog's kibble in extra water for a flavored stew.

-Shaving a long-haired dog in summer is of disputed value.
-A dog's insulating coat works both ways: especially over 100 degrees or in sunlight, the fur will deflect extra heat away from being absorbed through the skin.
+Shaving a long-haired dog in summer is of disputed value as it has some detrimental effects on appearance.
 In any case, keeping a furry dog brushed out of the soft undercoat will let more air or water circulate close to the skin for convection.